James Bonar (philanthropist): Life

-In 1838 he organised and largely paid for St Ninian's Church in Laith, an independent church for mariners, which became a Free Church in 1843.
-This also included a pair of schools for boys and girls attached on its west side.

-From 1833 to 1843 he was involved in the legal arguments of the "Ten Year's Conflict" within the Church of Scotland.
-At the creation of the Free Church of Scotland he provided legal support to the Free Church in several property arguments as to who owned the church buildings, including Lady Glenorchy's Church.
+From 1833 to 1843 he was involved in the legal arguments of the "Ten Years' Conflict" within the Church of Scotland.
+At the creation of the Free Church of Scotland at the time of the Disruption of 1843, he provided legal support to the Free Church in several property arguments as to who owned the church buildings.
+In the case of Lady Glenorchy's Church, he was unsuccessful in defence of the Free Church in the lawsuit by the Established Church Edinburgh Presbytery which wrested control of the church including its endowments from the Free Church Trustees.

-From 1843 when he joined the Free Church of Scotland he was on the Senatus of New College, Edinburgh, serving as Secretary to the Church and involved in the finances and organisation of the church administration.
 He organised the building of Lady Glenorchy's Free Church on Greenside Place, a huge church with multiple galleries, unusually accessed at upper level due to the steeply sloping Greenside Place - a site immediately south of the Tabernacle Church.
 In this move the minister of the pre-existing Lady Glenorchy's Church Rev George Ramsay Davidson, left the established church and became minister of this new Free Church at Greenside.

-He was involved in the legalities of the creation of Waverley Station especially in relationship of Lady Glenorchy's Chapel, Trinity College Chapel, the old Deaf and Dumb School and the old city orphanage.
-This involved the creation of the new city orphanage at Dean, a truly impressive structure.
-In this capacity he was also on the committee which founded Donaldson's Hospital for the Deaf (1851).
-It is noteworthy that James Donaldson (1751-1830), the benefactor of the school, was a close neighbour of the Bonars, living at Broughton Hall.

-The British Government appointed him overseer to the Bible Printing Board for Scotland, which authorised the numerous versions as correct translations and agreed any notes and postscripts.

-In 1859 he was happy to be at the re-opening of Lady Glenorchy's Church, the element still linked to the established Church of Scotland which relocated to Richmond Place in the south of the city.
-He may have been involved in the legalities of this move despite his transfer to the Free Church.
-It is unclear if the railway company also paid for this second church.
+From 1843 when he joined the Free Church of Scotland he was Secretary to the Senatus of New College, Edinburgh.

+He held a government appointment in connection with the Bible Printing Board for Scotland which was established by Queen Victoria in 1839 to prevent unlicensed editions of the King James Bible being circulated in Scotland.
-In 1860 he was living alone at 15 York Place, Edinburgh, a ground floor and basement duplex with a Georgian tenement.
-He lived here for the rest of his life but also had a country residence in Juniper Green.

-He died on 11 July 1867 in Juniper Green in the south-west outskirts of Edinburgh.
+In 1860 he was living alone at 15 York Place, Edinburgh, a ground floor and basement duplex within a Georgian tenement.
+He lived here for the rest of his life but also had a country residence in Juniper Green in the south-west outskirts of Edinburgh where he died on 11 July 1867.
 He is buried with his parents and other members of his family in Canongate Kirkyard. on the Royal Mile.
 The grave lies in the north-west corner of the eastern extension.